alissatroiano/MS-1/README.md

 Tests will be conducted to ensure that:
 * Website is responsive
 * Links work properly
-* Color scheme & typography are consistent
+* Colors & typography are consistent

 # Deployment
 This project will be deployed with Github Pages.